MosaicVIT/.github/readme.md

 ## Contributing

 We welcome contributions from developers, researchers, and AI enthusiasts!
-Please see our `CONTRIBUTING.md` file for guidelines on how to get involved. *(Note: You will need to create this file)*

 ---

 ## License

 Mosaic is released under the MIT License.
 Feel free to use, modify, and distribute it as per the license terms.
-See the `LICENSE` file for more details. *(Note: You will need to add a LICENSE file with the MIT License text)*

 ---